 How often to mist a rubber plant

 For most of the year, the moderate humidity in the average home is perfectly acceptable for a rubber plant.
-They will be quite happy without any misting at all.
+They’ll be quite happy without any misting at all.

 Providing they aren’t constantly exposed to the drying effects of central heating, the only water they need is a top up when the soil feels dry.

 However in summer, when the plant is actively growing, it’ll appreciate the extra moisture from misting from time to time.